i-pi/i-pi.github.io/README.md

-This is the i-PI website, based on the feeling responsive theme for Jekyll Nothing very sophisticated, just a basic list of features, credits, and a link to the offline documentation.
+This is the i-PI website, based on the feeling responsive theme for Jekyll Nothing very sophisticated, just a basic list of features, credits, and a link to the documentation pages.